August 4, 2010

 The preproduction unit didn’t have a single factory sound, well, not that I could bloody well find.Chris Macleod

 “During the course of the next few weeks I translated the manual into a series of diagrams and charts that visually allowed me to understand the ‘flow’ of the parameters, after which I set about creating ‘Tones’ and ‘Patches’ for this 15 note polyphonic, multi-timbral, filterless (what?), stereo bell box.
 The most bizarre thing is that you couldn’t hear your parameter changes in real-time.
 You have to enter ‘edit mode’ adjust your parameters and then exit ‘edit mode’ to hear your changes.”

 Beyond daft?
 We think so because given its almost totally incomprehensible editing system could it have been a contributing factor to Cheetah vanishing soon after the MS800’s release?

 Nonetheless the MS800 had an almost unique tone and parameter structure which made it sonically interesting and reasonably useful back in the day.
 Nowadays though, we think it’s a more interesting box of tricks than it was back then and the tones that you can coax from it provides a great counterbalance to analogue.
 The best description of the MS800’s sound we’ve heard is “a PPG meets a Wavestation via a Sid Station.”

-Nonetheless it remains the most difficult instrument to program on the planet - If you don’t believe us trawl the net and find a manual.
-Once you've read it, if you're still interested in giving it a go, let us know, we’ve still got ours.
+The Cheetah MS800 remains the most difficult instrument to program on the planet – If you don’t believe us trawl the net and find a manual.
+Once you’ve read it, if you’re still interested in giving it a go, let us know, we’ve still got ours.